promatia/acts/act_proposals/promabank.md

-# Promabank Act
+# Economy Act

 ## Part 1: Foundation

 ### Section 1: Preamble
-The foundation of this act is to provide and formalise the infrastructure, powers, and responsibilities of Promabank, as well as all of its organisational structure.
+The foundation of this act is to provide and formalise the infrastructure, powers, and responsibilities of the Ministry of the Economy, as well as all of its organisational structure.

-### Section 2: Promabank
+### Section 2: Structure of the Economy

+#### Segment 1: General Summary
+The economy of Promatia follows a unique structure laid out by the democratic will of the people.
+The Government is involved in planning under its state-owned enterprises.
+In addition, there are significant structures allowing cooperative, individual, and private enterprises to be formed.

+#### Segment 2: State-Owned Enterprises

+##### Paragraph 1: Overview
+The Government participates in the economy through its control over important industries, which include:
+- Healthcare
+- Utilities
+- Banking
+- Housing
+- Land
+- Manufacturing
+- Mining
+- Natural gas and oil

+##### Paragraph 2: List of State Enterprises
+The following enterprises shall be established and owned by the Ministry of Finance, which is owned by the Government, which is owned by the people collectively:
+- Promatia Healthcare Company ("Prohealth")
+- Promatia Utilities Company ("Spark", "Proutilities", "Proutil")
+- Bank of Promatia ("Promabank")
+- Promatia Housing Company ("Prohouse")
+- Promatia Land Company ("Proland")
+- Promatia Manufacturing Company ("Promanu")
+- Promatia Mining Company ("Promine"), which must be at least a 50% shareholder of every mining operation in Promatia
+- Promatia Natural Gas & Oil Company ("PNG&O", "Progo", "Progoco"), which shall have monopoly power

+#### Paragraph 3: Liquidation
+Should the people decide to remove control of these enterprises from state control, each citizen of Promatia at that time shall become an equal owner of the stock of the company.

+### Section 3: Finance

 #### Segment 1: Establishment

 ##### Paragraph 1: Promabank
-There shall exist Promabank, which shall serve as the national bank of Promatia.
+There shall exist the Ministry of Finance.

 ##### Paragraph 2: Ministry of Taxation
-There shall exist a Ministry of Taxation, a subministry of the Promabank, which shall serve as the official taxation authority in Promatia.
+There shall exist a Ministry of Taxation, a subministry of the Ministry of Finance, which shall serve as the official taxation authority in Promatia.

 ##### Paragraph 3: Minsitry of Monetary Regulation
-There shall exist a Ministry of Monetary Regulation, a subministry of the Promabank, which shall serve as the official independent council with which Promabank shall be run.
+There shall exist a Ministry of Monetary Regulation, a subministry of the Ministry of Finance, which shall serve as the official independent council with which Promabank shall be run.

 ##### Paragraph 4: Ministry of the Budget
-There shall exist a Ministry of the Budget, a subministry of the Promabank, which shall serve as the authority that shall decide the budget of the government.
+There shall exist a Ministry of the Budget, a subministry of the Ministry of Finance, which shall serve as the authority that shall decide the budget of the government.

 ##### Paragraph 5: Ministry of Trade
-There shall exist a Ministry of Trade, a subministry of the Promabank, which shall serve as the authority that implements the trade rules of Promatia and makes recommendations to the organisations and government of Promatia as to the best trade practices.
+There shall exist a Ministry of Trade, a subministry of the Ministry of Finance, which shall serve as the authority that implements the trade rules of Promatia and makes recommendations to the organisations and government of Promatia as to the best trade practices.

 ##### Paragraph 6: Ministry of National Investment
-There shall exist a Ministry of National Investment, a subministry of the Promabank, which shall serve as the independent council that makes investments on behalf of the government and which shall have direct authority over the Sovereign Wealth Fund (SWF).
+There shall exist a Ministry of National Investment, a subministry of the Ministry of Finance, which shall serve as the independent council that makes investments on behalf of the government and which shall have direct authority over the Sovereign Wealth Fund (SWF).

 ##### Paragraph 7: Ministry of the Treasury
-There shall exist a Ministry of the Treasury, a subministry of the Promabank, which shall serve as the independent council that shall supervise government assets and the government bank account.
+There shall exist a Ministry of the Treasury, a subministry of the Ministry of Finance, which shall serve as the independent council that shall supervise government assets and the government bank account.

 #### Segment 2: Purpose
-The purpose of Promabank is to
+The purpose of the Ministry of Finance is to
 - Finance the people, businesses, organisations, and government of Promatia
 - Securely hold the funds of the people, businesses, organisations, and government of Promatia
 - Manage the creation and destruction of Proma